SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-Most hearing aids today offer background noise reduction and speech enhancement as standard features that go hand-in-hand.
-They’re especially crucial when you find yourself in noisy situations, having a hard time focusing on hearing the people or sounds that you need to hear.
-Verify with your hearing provider that the model(s) you are interested in come with these features.
+Most hearing aids today offer background noise reduction and speech enhancement as standard features.
+They’re especially crucial when you find yourself in noisy situations, struggling to hear the people or sounds that you need to hear.
+Verify with your hearing provider that the model you are interested in comes with these features.

 Your doctor will ultimately determine whether your level of hearing loss will require multiple hearing channels for best hearing results, but it’s good to consider this.
 A multi-channel hearing aid isn’t necessarily better, but it helps the hearing aid divide sounds into more frequency sections for separate analysis.
 Having more channels may be beneficial if you have complex hearing loss.